ShevyKossovsky/Employee-Management-Application/README.md

 ## Description

 This is an employee management application built using Angular for the frontend and .NET Core for the backend.
-The application allows users to manage employee data, including adding, editing, and deleting employees.
-Users can also view employee details and have personalized user areas.
+The application allows the manager to manage employee data, including adding, editing and deleting employees.
+The manager can also view the employee details or export to the local computer.

-The application utilizes various external libraries, including Angular Material  to enhance its user interface and provide a visually appealing experience.
+The app uses various external libraries, including Angular Material to enhance its user interface and provide a visually appealing experience.

 ## Technologies Used